Car Charging for Landlords & Homeowners

-The Chancellor Rishi has announced that homeowners including landlords will be able to claim vouchers of up to £5,000 for energy-saving home improvements, with the poorest getting up to £10,000.
-This is part of a £2 billion Green Homes Grant initiative.
+Homeowners, including landlords, will be able to claim vouchers of up to £5,000 for energy-saving home improvements.
+The poorest will get up to £10,000.
+This is part of the new £2 billion Green Homes Grant initiative.

-Landlords in England need to act now to make full use of the Green Homes grant.
+Landlords in England must act now to use the Green Homes grant.
 Landlords should assess the energy efficiency of their properties now so they can identify where they can use the grant money.

 The online applications for the Green Homes Grant open in September 2020.

-The Government under the Green Homes grant will pay two-thirds of energy-efficient home improvements in some cases up to £10,000 per property.
+The UK Government, under the new Green Homes grant, will pay two-thirds of energy-efficient home improvements in some cases up to £10,000 per property.

-This Green Homes grant scheme is also intended to put money back into the economy to stimulate the failing economy and support jobs.
+This Green Homes grant scheme also intends to put money back into the economy to stimulate the failing economy and support jobs.
 A small contribution when it comes to the cash injection; however, every little bit helps.

-The British Landlords Association are urging members for them to apply for the grant in about a month to get their properties assessed for energy efficiency done now.
+The British Landlords Association is urging members to apply for the grant in about a month to get their properties assessed for energy efficiency done now.

-Experts in energy efficiency are doubtful whether the new Green Homes Grant is addressing the core problems.
-Dr Chris Roberts, the assistant lecturer at Birmingham City University’s School of the Built Environment, said: “There’s the question of funding being allocated for insulation as opposed to tackling the use of gas boilers.
+Experts in energy efficiency do not all agree if the new Green Homes Grant is dealing with the core problems.
+Dr Chris Roberts, who is the assistant lecturer at the Birmingham City University’s School of the Built Environment, said: “There’s the question of funding being allocated for insulation as opposed to tackling the use of gas boilers.
 They arguably present a far more pressing environmental concern,“.
 He said.

 An EPC assessment will identify the energy inefficiency of a building and what you can claim to improve the efficiency of the building.
-Existing EPC may prove to be useful to determine where improvement is required to raise the energy efficiency of a home.
+Existing EPC may be useful to determine where improvement is required to raise a home’s energy efficiency.

 Members need to get their applications in as fast as possible because thousands of people will apply.

-The likelihood of the government tightening energy efficiency regulations still further in 2021 is very high.
+The likelihood of the government tightening energy efficiency regulations still further in 2021 is extremely high.

-This will mean landlords may have to spend considerable money, improving energy efficiency in 2021/2022.
+This will mean landlords may have to spend considerable money to improve energy efficiency in 2021/2022.

 Currently, owners of buildings cannot let with an energy performance rating of F or G (unless they qualify for an exemption).

-Members should be taking steps now to prepare for works that can be done with the grant funding that is being made available by the Government.
+Members should be taking steps now to prepare for work that can be done with the grant funding that is being made available by the Government.

 Overview of the Green Homes Deal